wp-kit/theme/README.md

 ## Installation

-Download [Composer](https://getcomposer.org/download/) and install using this command
+Download [Composer](https://getcomposer.org/download/) and install using these commands

  ```php
 cd /path/to/wp-content/themes